Why Tableau? (click to expand)

 Once you have installed Tableau, follow along with the Tableau Starter Kit here to begin your journey.

 Note: As of May 2021, Tableau also offers free access to the Tableau E-Learning platform for one year to academic license holders.
-This is a fantastic resource; be on the lookout for an email with credentials for this platform after you register!
+This is a fantastic resource; be on the lookout for an email from Tableau with credentials for this platform after you register!

 In addition to the videos and resources highlighted in the Tableau Starter Kit, Tableau offers free instructor-led interactive web seminars to take you to the next level.
 See here